dylanesque/Cheatsheets/async_js.md

 # Promises

 - A promise is a placeholder for a future value, like the [Early Bird Certificate Program](http://theswca.com/images-toys/figuretoys/ebkit.html) for the first Star Wars figures.

+- When using Node, keep an eye out for modules that have a `promisify` method, like the `util` module.